 The Carter Tract is a 2,175 acre parcel located in south-central Washington County, approximately five miles north of State Road 20 and one mile west of State Road 77.
 The physiographic region in which the Carter Tract is located is classified by the Florida Natural Areas Inventory (FNAI) as xeric upland sandhill (FNAI 2010).
 It is characterized by relatively high, rolling topography with sandy soils overlaying limestone and containing numerous small solution ponds.
 Much of the area's sandhill community, historically dominated by longleaf pine (Pinus palustris), has been harvested and converted to sand or slash pine plantation or developed for home sites and small farms.
 The surrounding land uses are primarily pine plantation, undeveloped open lands, sod farms, small residential developments, and a nearby Department of Corrections facility.
-There is increasing residential development in the vicinity, and there are plans to widen State Road 77.

 The Carter Tract lies within the Choctawhatchee River Basin, near the watershed divide to the St. Andrews Bay Basin.
 Most surface water flows through area ponds and Pine Log Creek to the Choctawhatchee River, but much of the groundwater flow is toward the east into the Econfina Creek watershed of the St. Andrews Bay Basin.
-Interspersed within the 1,150 acres of uplands are approximately 875 acres of mesic and hydric habitats comprised of Swamp Lakes, Basin Swamps and Marshes, Seepage Streams, isolated Depression Marshes, Mesic Flatwoods, Baygalls, Wet Prairie, and Seepage Slopes.
+Interspersed within the 1,150 acres of uplands are approximately 875 acres of mesic and hydric habitats.
 The remaining 150 acres are natural Sinkholes and Sinkhole Lakes (isolated, steep-sided karst ponds and shallow, gently-sloping lakes).
-These land cover types occur across several soil types Swamp soilsare strongly acidic mineral soils containing large amounts of organic matter.
-Lakeland and Blanton soil types dominate the upland habitat fo the Carter Tract.
+These land cover types occur across several soil types.
+Swamp soils are strongly acidic mineral soils containing large amounts of organic matter.
+Lakeland and Blanton soil types dominate the upland habitat of the Carter Tract.
 Lakeland soils are deep, well-drained, strongly acidic sandy and loamy soils while Blanton soils are sandy and acidic in nature (Huckle 1962).